Chapter 1 : Spiders, Dragons, and Love

 “It seems this mirror has more than one use, Hagrid,” Dumbledore said gently.
 “I thought it would be best if we hid it, with your help of course.
 In the third floor corridor.
 It will help save Harry from insanity, and hide the philosopher's stone.”

 “Yah mean t' tell me tha' thing there 's 'oldin' the stone?”
 This time Hagrid pointed at me and his beady little eyes opened wider, making it easier for me to see them underneath all of his black, bushy hair.
 Dumbledore's only answer was a nod.
 “Alrigh'.”
 He said as though that were all the convincing he needed from Professor Dumbledore.
 He marched past the professor, a thud following shortly after each step he made, and he began to unfold the blanket as he came toward me.

 Now everything is black.
-All I can hear are the same noises from before whenever Hagrid took a step.
+All I can hear is the same noise from before whenever Hagrid took a step.

 Thud.
 Thud.
 Thud.

-The occasional grunt and groan escaped from him as he climbed the stairs (I assume that is what he was doing since I can feel myself being jerked around more frequently).
+The occasional grunt and groan escaped from him as he climbed the stairs.
+At least I assume that is what he was doing since I can feel myself being jerked around more frequently.
 So my new home is to be the third floor corridor?
 I wonder if it is nice up there.
 Or is it down there?
-Where was I really even before?
+Where was I really before?
 Wherever I go now, I hope there are more people to see and talk to.
 Once they get to know me, I know they will love me!
 They need to love me.
 They always love me.